betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 There are parts of this approach that I'm still trying to get to work to my liking, and I'll update this article as I find better solutions.
 If you have any suggestions for improvements please reach out to bdp@betfair.com.au - I'd love to hear your thoughts.

-These are some of the issues I'm having that I'm still looking for solutions to:

-- The spreadsheet only binds with one market at a time, so if one market gets delayed and runs overtime the program won't be able to move on to the next market - I missed some races because of this.
+For example, the spreadsheet only binds with one market at a time, so if one market gets delayed and runs overtime the program won't be able to move on to the next market - I missed some races because of this.

 ---
 ### And you're set!